SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/smart-rules-collection.md

 * yellow min: 30
 * yellow max: 60

-When the measured value is 60, then as a result a CRITICAL alarm (red) will be created because red includes the value 60.
+If the measured value is 60, then as a result a CRITICAL alarm (red) will be created because red includes the value 60.

 **Example 4 - Overlap:**

 The red range and the yellow range can overlap.
 A value in this overlap range is treated as being in the yellow range.

-When we set the yellow range to "[30;60)" and the red range to "[50;90]":
+If we set the yellow range to "[30;60)" and the red range to "[50;90]":

 * red min: 50
 * red max: 90